Skip to main content

 I don't know whether any of Caledonian Braves' virtual fans were able to watch this game, but if they did then were treated to a hugely entertaining game.
 Not surprisingly given the score, it's fair to say that neither side were great at the back but up front they impressed.

-Braves took an early lead, and from that point I expect them to canter to a win, but Dalbeattie made the made the most of defensive frailties to equalise and then go in front.
+Braves took an early lead, and from that point I expect them to canter to a win, but Dalbeattie made the most of defensive frailties to equalise and then go in front.
 The home side levelled, but not long later it was 3-2 to Dalbeattie ... all before half time.

 The fun continued after the break.
 Dalbeattie withstood pressure from the hosts and hit them very effectively on the break, getting a 5-2 lead.
 But the home side weren't finished, a third goal gave them the momentum and further scoring was inevitable.
 They made it 5-5 in stoppage time.